rosalindfranklininstitute/LeopardGecko/README.md

 ## lg-genpredcsreport.py
 Utility that can be used to generate a report of consistency score analysis from a combined prediction file.
-This script usedslg-genpredreport.ipynb notebook.
+This script uses lg-genpredreport.ipynb notebook.
 Information about how to use and parameters to use can be obtained by running
-' python lg-genpredcsreport.ipynb --help '
+`python lg-genpredcsreport.ipynb --help`

 ## (old) AvgPooling3DConsistencyData.ipynb